JunoK95/objective-coding-test/README.md

-coding test for Objective Web Development position
+**coding test for Objective Web Development position**

-In the project directory make sure to run:
+In the project directory please run:

 `npm install`